Cascades towards noise-induced transitions on networks revealed using information flows: Discussion

-Integrated mutual information captured how short-lived correlations are passed on from the initator nodes.
+Integrated mutual information captured how short-lived correlations are passed on from the initiator nodes.
 In the stable regime (close to the ground state) low degree nodes drive the system dynamics.
 Low degree nodes destabilize the system, pushing the system closer to the tipping point.
 In most cases, the initiator nodes will fail in propagating the noise to their neighbors.
 On rare occasions, however, the cascade is propagated progressively from low degree, to higher and higher degree.
 A similar domino mechanism was recently found in climate science \cite{Wunderling2020,Wunderling2021}.
 Wunderling and colleagues provided a simplified model of the climate system, analyzing how various components contribute to the stability of the climate.
 They found that interactions generally stabilize the system dynamics.
-If, however, a metastable transitions was initialized, noise was propagated through a similar mechanism as found here.
-That is, an ``initializer'' node propagated noise through the system which created a domino effect that percolated through the system.
-The results from this study mirrors these conclusions and provides a model-free language to express these domino effects.
+If, however, a metastable transition was initialized, noise was propagated through a similar mechanism as found here.
+That is, an initializer node propagated noise through the system which created a domino effect that percolated through the system.

 An increase in asymptotic information forms an indicator of how close the system is to a tipping point.
 Close to the ground state, the asymptotic information is low, reflecting how transient noise perturbations are not amplified and the system macrostate relaxes back to the ground state.
 As the system approaches the tipping point, the asymptotic information increases.
 As the distance to the ground state increases, the system is more likely to transition between metastable states.
 After the transition, there remains a longer term correlation.
 Asymptotic information reflects the long(er) timescale dynamics of the system.
 This ``rest'' information peaks at the tipping point, as the system chooses its next state.